Get News & Updates Directly To Your Inbox

-What are opioids?Opioids are drugs that ease pain.
-Simply put, they cut the strength of pain signals reaching the brain and change brain zones that curb feelings.
+Opioids are drugs that ease pain.
+Simply put, they cut the strength of pain signals reaching the brain to curb pain.
 Doctors give them to treat pain linked to injury, dental work and surgery.

 Types of opioid painkillers include:

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Last Updated 10012018Y0096_WEB_MT_CONNECT19_C